zachwaugh/Transistor/README.md

 ## Warning
 Warning, this is definitely buggy and not even an alpha yet, put together in a few hours.
 I haven't spent any time yet optimizing or looking for memory leaks.
-But feel free to give it a go.
+But I've been using it pretty much all day for the last week, so feel free to give it a go.
+You can get binary from the downloads.
 Open an issue for any bugs or feature requests.

 ## Installation